 1. Treatment Does Not Work

 If treatment does not work, you may want to get a second opinion on whether or not your physician or doctor prescribed the right course of action.
-He or she may have misdiagnosed you, or may not be conforming to traditional medical treatments.
+They may have misdiagnosed you, or may not be conforming to traditional medical treatments.

 If you are diagnosed with a condition such as cancer, or an extreme infection, be sure to note other symptoms.
 Sometimes doctors may believe your symptoms are the result of a life-threatening illness, which may cause undue stress and emotional pain if you are later diagnosed with a common ailment.